deep-security/smartcheck-helm/README.md

    # activationCode: YOUR-CODE-HERE

    # While it's still possible to use activationCode to activate Deep Security Smart Check,
-   # we strongly encourage you to enroll your Deep Security Smart Check installation with a valid Cloud One Container Security API key.
+   # we strongly encourage you to enroll your Deep Security Smart Check installation with a valid Container Security Scanner API key.
-   # You can find more detail on how to get a API key in https://cloudone.trendmicro.com/docs/container-security/api-key-create/
+   # You can find more detail on how to get a Scanner API key in https://cloudone.trendmicro.com/docs/container-security/?topicid=sc-integrate
    cloudOne:
-    apiKey: YOUR-CLOUD-ONE-CONTAINER-SECURITY-API-KEY
+    apiKey: YOUR-CONTAINER-SECURITY-SCANNER-API-KEY

    auth:
      ## secretSeed is used as part of the password generation process for